Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention

 To enable visual grounding that dynamically adapts to these changing visual demands during the generation process, we propose the Programmed Visual Grounding (PVG) mechanism.
 Specifically, during text generation, we dynamically adjust the visual grounding by suppressing regions associated with content that has already been generated.

 The adjustment of the visual grounding is performed as follows:

-where $w$ is the token generated at the current step and $\lambda$ is a hyperparameter controlling the adjustment intensity.
-This adjustment mechanism effectively shifts the vision grounding away from regions associated with already generated content $\mathbf{G}_w$ and toward regions relevant to the yet-to-be-generated content.
-Subsequently, the visual grounding is normalized as followed:
+where $w$ is the token generated at the current step and $\lambda$ is a hyperparameter controlling the change intensity.
+This adjustment mechanism effectively shifts the vision grounding of guidance away from regions associated with already generated content $\bm{G}_w$ and toward regions relevant to the yet-to-be-generated content.
+Subsequently, the visual grounding is sum-normalized as follows:

-In image captioning tasks, as more content is generated, the model’s dependency on visual information gradually decreases (as observed in \cite{TARAC}).
-Accordingly, the visual guidance provided to the model is progressively weakened.
-The attention update mechanism presented in Equation \eqref{eq:update} is therefore modified to incorporate this decay:
+In image captioning tasks, as more content is generated, the guidance shifts toward less informative regions via the PVG mechanism, and the model's dependency on visual information gradually decreases \cite{TARAC}.
+Accordingly, the vision-guidance should be progressively weakened.
+The attention update mechanism presented in \Cref{eq:update} is therefore modified to incorporate this decay: